samatplay/lightbox/README.md

 lightbox
 ========

-Arduino code for LED lightbox project
+Arduino code for LED lightbox project.
+Full details can be found at http://learn.adafruit.com/